Fostering public appreciation and enjoyment of culinary literary arts in Canada.

 Speakers:

-This panel is made possible and presented by Lactalis Canada Foodservice, PEI Lobster and Taste Canada.
+This panel was made possible and presented by Lactalis Canada Foodservice and Taste Canada.

 TFFF Author Series